Entering writing contests is good practice for writers. And the cash prizes and publication are nice too.

 Want to enter writing contests but stuck on ideas?
 I have an exercise for that!

 Pop your email address into the form below and I’ll send you the password for my resource library where you can download the free fillable worksheet and watch the companion training video.

 Once you’re in the library, navigate to the writing section and look for “How to Brainstorm Ideas for Writing Worksheet.”

 Where to find writing contests for money and more

 Here are a few of my favourite stops when looking for new writing contests to enter.

-- Submittable has a great weekly roundup of publishing and journalism news (Called Submishmash Weekly) and, of course, up-to-date contest listings.
+Submittable has a great weekly roundup of publishing and journalism news (called Submishmash Weekly) and, of course, up-to-date contest listings.
 I find a lot of great opportunities here.
-And you can sign up for their weekly round up too, which saves you having to remember to check for updates

 This is a free resource but I do require a password to access the library itself.
 You can get access by popping your email address into the form below.